sourav-bk/Golang/Topic/Docker.md

 <details><summary><h3><mark>Docker / Containerization / container</mark></h3></summary>

-**DockerDocker:** is an open-source OS‑level virtualization or containerization platform/tools.
+**DockerDocker :** DockerDocker is an open-source OS‑level virtualization or containerization platform/tools.

 **Containerization :** Containerization is a software deployment process that allows developers to package applications and all their dependencies(such as libraries, configurations, and runtime) into a single-lightweight unit, that called a container.